 Accelerated (PLAR) Early Childhood Education Diploma

-Together with the NSCC, the Department is pleased to announce additional spaces for staff with Entry Level, School Age Approval, or Level 1 Classifications to pursue an Accelerated (PLAR) Early Childhood Education Diploma while they work.
+Together with the NSCC and the NSCECE, the Department is pleased to announce additional spaces for staff with Entry Level, School Age Approval, or Level 1 Classifications to pursue an Accelerated (PLAR) Early Childhood Education Diploma while they work.

 - EECD provides full funding for tuition, books, and student fees charged by the institution.